steview-d/bookmarks/README.md

 ### Current Features

 #### The Sales Pitch
 The first pages a user encounters are the 'sales pitch' pages.
-These 3 pages (index/home, pricing, faq's) are designed with a single purpose in mind - to convince the user to create a free account and give the app a try.
+These 3 pages (index/home, pricing, FAQ's) are designed with a single purpose in mind - to convince the user to create a free account and give the app a try.
 Each page fulfils the following role as part of the overall pitch
 ##### Home
-Introduces the app and inside of a few short lines gives a high level overview of what it does.
-A 4x4 grid of icons from familiar and well known websites (chosen from a random pool of 100+) is displayed alongside to allow the user to make a connection between this app and (potentially) some of their favorite sites.
+Introduces the app and inside of a few short lines gives a high-level overview of what it does.
+A 4x4 grid of icons from familiar and well-known websites (chosen from a random pool of 100+) is displayed alongside to allow the user to make a connection between this app and (potentially) some of their favourite sites.

 The features section is designed to give users a deeper insight into how the app functions, and what they can expect if they sign up.
 It focuses on customisation options, and lets users know they have a large degree of control over how they choose to use the app.
-Animated gifs are provided so users can see first hand how the app works.
+Animated gifs are provided so users can see first-hand how the app works.
 For users wanting more information on features, there is a link to take them straight to a comparison table on the pricing page.

 The next section introduces the Chrome browser extension, and the text focuses on how the extension makes it easier for users to use the app, and how it is free to use.
 There is a link to take the user to the Chrome Web Store so they can install it quickly and easily.